 Similarly, you can do for packages and images by moving to properties windows and selecting Persist content in the client cache.
 As per me, It’s best to use it in some scenarios only for Applications and packages.
 This option reduces the available cache space.

-Let us know your thoughts in comment section about this option, how useful is it for you.
+Let us know your thoughts in the comment section about this option, and how useful is it for you.